DimitriBarronmore/luxtre/docs/writing_grammars.md

 ```

 Print functions are the way text is output to the final file.
-All grammars are required to have a single root production rule named `START.`
+All grammars are required to have a root production rule named `START.`
 Luxtre does not post-process items at the time of discovery; rather, after the AST is assembled the `START` rule's `:print(out)` function is called and execution trickles down towards the leaves.

 If a print function is not explictly declared, a default is used which simply calls `:print` on each of the current item's child branches/leaves.